What are the minimum requirements to become a blood donor?

 What can you do if you aren't eligible to donate?

-While a given individual may be unable to donate, he or she may be able to recruit a suitable donor.
-Blood banks are always in need of volunteers to assist at blood draws or to organize mobile blood drives.
+If you are unable to donate, you may be able to volunteer to help recruit donors or to organize mobile blood drives.
 In addition, monetary donations are always welcome to help ensure that blood banks can continue to provide safe blood to those in need.

 How can I host a blood drive at my work, school or church?